 One part of our proposed rule to improve the disclosures consumers receive when applying for and closing on a mortgage was a change to the current definition of “finance charge.”
 The finance charge is intended to reflect the cost of credit for consumers as a dollar amount.
 It’s used to calculate the Annual Percentage Rate or “APR.”

-Comments on the proposed changes to the definition of the finance charge and the proposed change to the high-cost mortgage coverage test were originally due on September 7, 2012.
+Comments on the and the were originally due on September 7, 2012.
 Based on the feedback received, the Bureau now believes that it is appropriate to provide the public with additional time to prepare their comments.
 These comments are now due November 6, 2012.
 All other deadlines under both proposed rules remain unchanged.

 For more information about the extensions, please see: